manywho/service-huddle/README.md

 ### Locally

-To build the service, you will need to have Apache Ant, Maven 3 and a Java 8 implementation installed, OpenJDK or Oracle JDK.
+To build the service, you will need to have Apache Ant, Maven 3 and a Java 8 implementation installed (OpenJDK or Oracle JDK are both fine).

+#### Configuration

 You will need to generate a configuration file for the service by running the provided `build.xml` script with Ant, and passing in some valid settings: